VIBE-Lab/vibe-lab.github.io/README.md

-# Uppsala Secure Learning and Control Lab Website
+# Uppsala Vibe Lab Website

-This is the website of our research group at Uppsala University.
+This is the website of our research group at Xi’an Jiaotong-Liverpool University.

 This website is powered by Jekyll and some Bootstrap, Bootwatch.
 It was forked from Allan Lab, at Leiden University.